Lewislou/cellseg-sribd/README.md

 ```shell
 python compute_metric.py --gt_path path_to_labels --seg_path output_path
 ```

 ## Results
+The tuning set F1 score of our method is 0.8795.

 ## Acknowledgement
 We thank for the contributors of public datasets.